ShiuanShr/Risk_Analysis-EDA-for-Top-200--Compliance-Risk/README.md

 4. We set the different baselines for adjusting under the announcement of FATF.
 For example, for the user whose current living location (provided as KYC documents for current 3 months proof of living, ex, the electrical bill for matched Residential address and matched client full name) belongs to jurisdictions list get a higher baseline of risk.
 The safer countries get a lower baseline.
 The constant would fluctuate only between (0+,2-), and considered as a multiplier.
 Moreover, we use Selenium to automatically updated the project backend jurisdictions list to avoid the casting off from the FATF.

 5. Link analysis should be applied on the suspicious cluster.
-However, we do not have enough time for that part.
+However, we do not have enough time and information for that part.

+6. The account with opened access  of FAIT Token like USDT could be money mule.
+And this kind of account might use the service of ' platform landing & borrow' to reach the goal of money laundry.
+With this concern, we have noticed our senior manager for the potential Money laundry risk, and the respone was " The FAIT account were subjected to stricter scrutiny than the normal accounts.
+And each business has its own risk appetite, what we do is to make a balance between the acceptable risk and the bargain."